Juanvvc/cybersec/slides/01-Careers.md

 ## Take care of yourself

+- Identify the symptons of stress, overwork and burnout
 - Use automation and reduce daily scanning
 - Take breaks away from your computer
 - Go outside often
 - Don't bite more than you can chew
 - Take a vacation
 - Seek professional help
-- Learn new tools and teach
+- Learn new things and teach them

 <!--
 Current cybersecurity is a complex and huge field.
 You are not expected to know every small detail about all systems or every possible technique, not only because the unfathomable amount of information but also because this knowledge will be outdated in months.
 Aiming to complete knowledge will be a source of stress and frustration.
 Please, check the links in the first session or search for "occupational burnout syndrome", "SOC analyst burnout", and "impostor syndrome".
 I truly believe that learning about these syndromes is going to be very useful for you or for the people you will lead in the future.